 Every day innocent victims are injured or killed in Nevada auto accidents.
 Our attorneys can help you to get justice and compensation.

-Nevada’s statute of limitations to file a medical malpractice claim is either three years from the date the medical provider caused the injury, or one year after the injury is discovered or should have been discovered – whichever happens first.
-So if a patient does not realize she is injured until after three years have passed since the operation, then it is too late to file suit.1
+The Nevada statute of limitations for a medical malpractice claim is three years from the date the medical provider caused the injury, or one year after the patient discovered or should have discovered the injury – whichever happens sooner.
+So if a patient does not become aware of the injury until after three years have passed, then it is too late to file suit.
+1

 Yes, the three-year SOL pauses for as long as the doctor (or other health care provider) knowingly conceals his/her malpractice which caused the injury.
 Tolling of the SOL is only fair as long as the victim is unable to discover the provider’s mistakes because of the provider’s own concealment.2